-BDC Laboratories’ MCL’s and simulated use test systems aid in the evaluation of product designs and delivery system parameters by accurately emulating physiological hemodynamics and vascular and/or cardiac anatomy and compliance.
-Some key device attributes that can be evaluated with BDC’s simulated use systems include: pulsatile flow device interactions, endovascular and transcatheter heart valve implant positioning, implant deployment accuracy, implant sizing, conformability of a stent graft or stent to vessel wall, delivery system trackability, pushability, torquability, deployment force, and TAVR valve-in-valve deployment.
+BDC Laboratories designs and builds standard, as well as custom simulated use systems that include clinically relevant silicone vascular pathways to aid in the evaluation of pulsatile flow device interactions, endovascular and transcatheter heart valve implant positioning, implant deployment accuracy, implant sizing, conformability of a stent graft or stent to vessel wall, delivery system trackability, pushability, torquability, deployment force, and TAVR valve-in-valve deployments.

 Using a mix of their tried-and-true systems and new electromechanical components, BDC produced test equipment that precisely met our needs.
 In addition to being on scope and schedule, I was impressed by the thought that Ben McCloskey put into the GUI and overall usability of the system.
 He and Craig were a pleasure to work with.The Foundry